-(1) Publicity of resettlement information
+(1) Disclosure of involuntary resettlement information

-To ensure that the displaced persons and the local governments fully understand the RAP, and the compensation amounts and RAPs of the components, the PMO should also compile and sum up resettlement information approved by the World Bank, disclose it by posting or through broadcast, TV or online media in the project area, and prepare a resettlement information booklet for distribution to each displaced person.
-Resettlement information includes all lost assets, compensation Standards, amount of compensation, resettlement policies, displaced persons' rights and interests, feedback and appeal channels, etc.
+To ensure that the displaced persons and the local governments fully understand the RAP, and the compensation amounts and RAPs of the components, the PMO should also compile and sum up resettlement information by posting or through broadcast, TV or online media in the project area and prepare resettlement information leaflets for distribution to each displaced person.
+Resettlement information includes all lost assets, compensation Standards, amount of compensation, resettlement policies, displaced persons' rights and interests, feedback and appeal channels, etc. All safeguards documents-each RAP need to be cleared by the World Bank and disclosed locally in local language and in the Bank Infoshop in English.

-(2) Holding public consultation meetings
+(2) Holding public consultative meetings